Stress testing

 You are ultimately responsible for developing your own scenarios to test your firm’s resilience.

-Since 2017, we have also run a second type of concurrent stress test known as the ‘biennial exploratory scenario’ (BES).
-Its focus changes from exercise to exercise, and is designed to explore risks facing banks not covered by the annual bank solvency focused test.
-Previous tests have covered risks from persistently low interest rates and liquidity risks.
+As part of the previous approach to stress-testing the UK banking system, in 2017, 2019 and 2021 the Bank undertook a type of concurrent stress test known as the ‘biennial exploratory scenario’ (BES).
+The focus changed from exercise to exercise and was designed to explore risks not covered by the annual cyclical scenario exercise.

 We published the results of the 2021 Biennial Exploratory Scenario: Financial risks from climate change on Tuesday 24 May 2022.